 Back from the Grave—Will Allergan Invite a New Wave of Equitable Tolling Requests?

 From 2011 to 2014, Randy was an Assistant United States Attorney in the Criminal Division of the U.S. Attorney’s Office for the Northern District of California.
 While with the U.S. Attorney’s Office, he managed complex government investigations and prosecutions, and developed broad trial experience.
-He prosecuted a wide variety of federal criminal cases involving offenses such as mail/wire fraud, health care fraud, money laundering, tax crimes, RICO, identity theft, and environmental crimes.
+He prosecuted a wide variety of federal criminal cases involving offenses such as mail/wire fraud, health care fraud, money laundering, RICO, and trade secrets misappropriation.
 Randy secured guilty verdicts in a month-long health care fraud jury trial against the owners of two medical device companies.
 He also played a key role in the bank fraud investigation and prosecution of the President of the Bay Area's largest home builder.

 Randy has received awards and commendations from the Federal Bureau of Investigation, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the U.S. Secret Service, and the U.S. State Department for providing exceptional prosecutorial assistance.